FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### **Building the chess game**
 ### Problem in context:

-Before a game can start, there need's to be a defined set of rules, a board and a set of pieces each player can use.
+Before a game can start, there needs to be a defined set of rules, a board and a set of pieces each player can use.
 The program structure allows the programmer to build a customized game, however, we will focus on the traditional chess game, for now.
-The fact that we construct a game based on pre-defined steps allows constructing games based on the client will, we could for instance create a game obj without rules ( which is known in chess as analysis).
+The fact that we construct a game based on pre-defined steps allows for the construction of games based on the clients will, we could for instance create a game object without rules ( which is known in chess as analysis).

 ### The pattern:

-We have applied the <b> Builder Pattern </b> .
-With this pattern, we can organize the construction of the game components in a much <b> cleaner and organized way </b>.
-It also allows the programmer <b> to easily add different gameplay components </b>.
+We have applied the <b> Builder Pattern</b>.
+With this pattern, we can organize the construction of the game components in a much <b> cleaner and organized way</b>.
+It also allows the programmer <b>to easily add different gameplay components</b>.
-In this way, we let the Game builder be the <b> constructor of the game </b> taking that responsibility from the GameModel,<b> avoiding per se a code smell </b> and <b> respecting Single Responsibility Principle </b>
+This way, we let the Game builder be the <b> constructor of the game </b> taking that responsibility from the GameModel,<b> avoiding per se a code smell </b> and <b> respecting Single Responsibility Principle </b>.

 ### Implementation:

-The standardChessGame class, the class that builds the classical chess game, has a build method for every type of piece, take the buildBishops method for example, it will add to both set of pieces 2 bishops.
+The standardChessGame class, the class that builds the classical chess game, has a build method for every type of piece, take the buildBishops method for example, it will add to both sets of pieces 2 bishops.
 The buildPieces method combines all the methods that create the different pieces and the updateModelPieces method applies the pieces to the gameModel.
 The buildRules method assigns to the gameModel the set of rules the game obeys.
-The getResults method returns the complete gameModel
-, which will be received by the gameState.
+The getResults method returns the complete gameModel, which will be received by the gameState.
 <br>
 <br />